CIS5650-Fall-2025/Project3-CUDA-Path-Tracer/README.md

 Block size for ray gen = (8, 8, 1)
 Block size for path tracing = (128, 1, 1)

-The scene has 160,585 triangles, and 7 materials.
+The scene has 160,585 triangles, 7 materials, 1 bump map, 1 texture, and 1 environment map.

 ### Stream Compaction